ProjuktirAvijatri/projuktiravijatri.github.io/README.md

 ## Credits

-Projuktir Avijatri is founded and maintained by [Sodium Antimony](https://twitter.com/50dium).
+Projuktir Avijatri is founded and maintained by [Nazir Ahmed Sabbir](https://sabbir.com.bd).